Ah, who needs link building strategies, right?

 Instead of waiting for a reporter to reach out for information – and hoping that it’s you they choose to feature – why not find something newsworthy about your business that publications will want to publish?

 I’ve written A LOT about press releases and press interactions – it’s what we at Powerful Outreach stake our reputation on, after all.
-You can check out my painstakingly-put-together PR glossary here, and my guide to brand-building PR right here.

 Still, I wanted to give a shout-out to the good ol’ press release here because it’s still an underused (but, often, abused) backlinking strategy.
 So let’s get to it.